 Samui’s beach cultures

-The main reason tourists flock to Koh Samui is due to its well-deserved reputation for stunning, white, sand beaches lined with coconut palms and clear shallow waters.
-The beaches vary in terms of the colour of the sand, the local feel, the colour of the sea and the style of restaurants and bars so you can have a fun filled day circling the island and discovering the different beach cultures.
+The main reason tourists flock to Koh Samui is due to its well-deserved reputation for stunning, white, sandy beaches lined with coconut palms and clear shallow waters.
+The beaches vary in terms of the colour of the sand, the local feel, the colour of the sea and the style of restaurants and bars so you can have a fun-filled day circling the island and discovering the different beach cultures.
 Starting with Lamai, which like Chaweng is one of the most developed beaches, retains a more relaxed laid back feel with its wide sandy beach and deeper swimming opportunities than Chaweng.
 You can pull up a deck chair and with friendly vendors offering freshly prepared barbeque corn on the cob, chicken, fish, egg rolls, fresh fruit you’ll never have to move.

 Between Lamai and Chaweng, take the less trodden road and visit Thongtakian Beach, also known as Silver Beach, a small, idyllic, beach.
 It can’t be spotted from the road look out for signs or ask a local for directions.
 With soft, white powdery sand and crystal-clear shallow waters perfect for snorkelling and feels secluded and unspoiled.
-Moving north up to the east coast corner, the next must visit beach is Choeng Mon, a smaller quiet bay which attracts families.
+Moving north up to the east coast corner, the next must-visit beach is Choeng Mon, a smaller quiet bay which attracts families.
 Its shallow, calm waters, friendly locals and soft, white sand circled by huge granite rocks make it a very picturesque stop.
 Along the north coast is the long, yellow sand bay of Maenam.
 It started off as the back backers’ haven and although it still has old style beach bars and restaurants, more contemporary, upmarket places have moved in.
 With deeper sea all year round and at times a few rolling waves it’s a great option for those who love a good swim and some gentle body surfing.

-Moving round to the less developed south west coast is the quiet, secluded bay of Baan Taling Ngam.
-The perfect time to arrive here is sunset when the sun creates a stunning back drop to the famous Five islands.
+Moving round to the less developed south-west coast is the quiet, secluded bay of Baan Taling Ngam.
+The perfect time to arrive here is sunset when the sun creates a stunning backdrop to the famous Five islands.
 There are a few beach bars to sit and drink in the glorious red and orange hues of the sunset and reflect on what a fabulous beach day you’ve had.